scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 };
 {{< /highlight >}}

 A reducer function has access to the current state and the incoming action via its arguments.
 So far, in out switch case statement each state transition only returns the previous state.
 A destructuring statement is used to keep the state object immutable -- meaning the state is never directly mutated -- to enforce best practices.
-Now let's override a few of the current's state returned properties to alter the state with each state transition:
+Now let's override a few of the returned current state properties by altering the state with each state transition:

 {{< highlight javascript "hl_lines=6 7 12 13 14 19 20" >}}
 const dataFetchReducer = (state, action) => {